brenomfviana/vjudge-rust/05-sum-it-up/README.md

 otherwise, t will be a positive integer less than 1000, n will be an integer between 1 and 12 (inclusive), and x1, ..., xn will be positive integers less than 100.
 All numbers will be separated by exactly one space.
-The numbers in each list appear in nonincreasing order, and there may be repetitions.
+The numbers in each list appear in non-increasing order, and there may be repetitions.

 ### Sample Input